expel-io/pyexclient/docs/examples/examples.rst

 .. code-block:: python

-    for inv in x.investigations.search(flag("search", "ransomware")):
+    for inv in x.investigations.search(search=flag("ransomware")):
         print(f"Incident related to ransomware: {inv.title}")

 limit()
 """""""
-The API supports a limit operator that will limit the number of results returned by the server.
+The API supports a limit operator that will limit the number of results returned by the server in each requested page.
 This can be used when you you are calling an API and you only need, or care about one result.
+Note if you iterate over responses, you will continue to request pages with this specified size.
+Pair this operator with one_or_none() to retrieve a single resource.

 .. code-block:: python

-    for inv in x.investigations.search(flag("search", "ransomware"), limit(1)):
+    inv = x.investigations.search(limit(1)).one_or_none()
-        print(f"Incident related to ransomware: {inv.title}")
+    print(f"Investigation: {inv.title}")

 relationship(...)